cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_GARBAGE_COLLECTION            Enables repository garbage collection |br| (Stratum~0 only | if set to *true*) CVMFS_AUTO_GC                       Enables the automatic garbage collection on *publish* and *snapshot* CVMFS_AUTO_GC_TIMESPAN              Date-threshold for automatic garbage collection |br| (For example: `3 days ago`, `1 week ago`, ...)
-CVMFS_AUTOCATALOGS                  Enable/disable automatic catalog management using autocatalogs.
-CVMFS_AUTOCATALOGS_MAX_WEIGHT       Maximum number of entries in an autocatalog to be considered overflowed.
-Default value: 100000 |br| (see also *CVMFS_AUTOCATALOGS*)
-CVMFS_AUTOCATALOGS_MIN_WEIGHT       Minimum number of entries in an autocatalog to be considered underflowed.
-Default value: 1000 |br| (see also *CVMFS_AUTOCATALOGS*)
 =================================== ============================================================================================================================================================